Gulshan1357/Gulshan1357/README.md

 <h1 align="center">Hi 👋, I'm Gulshan</h1>
 <h3 align="center">A passionate software developer with a focus on Front-End Development with a Master's degree in the field of UX Design.
 My main area of expertise is Web development React.
-I am also proficient in developing user interfaces (UI) for eXtended Reality (XR) applications, catering to platforms like Virtual Reality (VR), Mixed Reality (MR) headsets, and mobile apps using Unity. </h3>
+I am also proficient in developing user interfaces (UI) for eXtended Reality (XR) applications, catering to platforms like Virtual Reality (VR), Mixed Reality (MR) headsets, and mobile apps using Unity and unreal. </h3>

 - 🌱 I’m currently learning **Sass and TypeScript**